Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 Cooking is an awesome way to live a healthier lifestyle and support your hobbies.
 You can start by choosing a hobby or goal that cooking can enhance, like meal prepping for fitness, gardening and cooking with fresh produce, or simply eating less processed food.
 Once you’ve picked your focus, research recipes or tutorials that align with your interests.

 Next, practice by preparing simple dishes that match your goals.
 For example, if you’re into fitness, try grilling chicken and roasting vegetables for weekly meal prep.
 If you love gardening, experiment with recipes using fresh produce you’ve grown.
-As you get more comfortable, consider investing in tools or connecting with other people who also do your hobby to level up your skills.
+As you get more comfortable, consider investing in tools or connecting with other people who share your hobby to level up your skills.

 Conclusion